List of surviving Boeing B-17 Flying Fortresses

 The Boeing B-17 Flying Fortress is an American four-engine heavy bomber used by the United States Army Air Forces and other Allied air forces during World War II.
-Forty-five planes survive in complete form, including 38 in the United States.
-Fewer than 10 are airworthy.
+Forty-five planes survive in complete form, including 38 in the United States with many preserved in museum displays.
+The number of operational B-17s has dwindled over time, but there are still several in flying condition.

 Of the 12,731 B-17s built, about 4,735 were lost during the war.
-After the war, planes that had flown in combat missions were sent for smelting at boneyards, such as those at Walnut Ridge and Kingman.
+After the war, planes that had flown in combat missions were sent for scrapping at boneyards, such as those at Walnut Ridge and Kingman.
 Consequently, only six planes that survive today have seen combat.
 Most of the other survivors were built too late to see active service and then were used through the 1950s and 1960s in military and civilian capacities.
 Many are painted to represent actual planes that flew in combat.

 Surviving aircraft

+Surviving aircraft including some in the collection of museums, some in private ownership, and some in the ownership of flying clubs.
+Surviving aircraft may or may not be flight capable.
+The number of flight-capable B-17s has dwindled as the aircraft have aged.
+There may also be undiscovered wrecks, such as those lost at sea.
+Partially complete aircraft or wrecks that have been found are listed below.

+As of June 2024, aviation website aerovintage.com lists four B-17s as "Operational (Flying)" (G-BEDF/44-85784, N9323Z/44-83514, N3193G/44-85829, and N3701G/44-8543) and three as "Long Term Maintenance back to Operational" (N5017N/44-85740, N207EV/44-83785, and N900RW/44-85718)—this may vary from content below that is based on other sources updated at differing regularity.

+FAA registered aircraft

-As of December 2022, 18 B-17s are registered with the Federal Aviation Administration (FAA).
+As of December 2022, 18 B-17s were registered with the Federal Aviation Administration (FAA).
 These include Nine-O-Nine (N93012, crashed in October 2019), Texas Raiders (N7227C, crashed in November 2022), and a B-17G registered in Granite Falls, Minnesota (N4960V) that was scrapped in 1962.
 The other 15 are in the following table.

 Of the B-17s registered with a civil aviation authority, such as the FAA, less than 10 are being kept in airworthy condition, and some of those have not been flown for more than five years.
 Some other B-17s are being restored, and may become airworthy in the future.

-Aircraft by manufacturer
+Aircraft by manufacturer (2022)

+This is listing of surviving B-17 aircraft registered by the FAA in 2022, noting the status for each (which is periodically updated, per cited sourcing).

-Bold denotes a plane that is airworthy, excluding planes that have not been flown for more than five years.
-There are six.
+Bold denotes a plane that is airworthy at that time, excluding planes that have not been flown for more than five years.
+There are six as of the early 2020s.

 Italics denotes a plane that is potentially airworthy, but has not been flown in the past five years.
 There are three.